carpspet/AreYouFreeCSC305/test/ABTest.md

 - Variations:
   - Variation A: Users only have access to light mode.
   - Variation B: Users can toggle between light and dark modes or select a custom theme.

+- User Story Number: User Login - Password Reset: Email vs Autherntication Number
+- Metrics: Survey Results
+- Hypothesis: Users who can reset their password by email confirmation will find the process easier and more efficient, leading to higher satisfaction with the overall password reset experience.
+- What problem are we trying to solve?: Users who forget their password may face difficulty with the current reset process.
+By adding an email confirmation option, we aim to streamline the process, reducing frustration and improving user satisfaction.
+- Experiment: We will ask users if they were satisfied with their sign-up/reset experience using a Google survey, which will be linked immediately after completing the password reset process.
+- Describe the audiences: Group A: Users who are asked to confirm their email to reset their password.
+Group B: Users who reset their password by entering the authentication number they are given when creating their account.
+Both groups will be randomly assigned and asked for feedback on their experience.
+- Describe the tracking using Firebase Analytics: We'll track user interactions with the reset flow using Firebase Analytics, such as the number of reset attempts, completion rates, and survey participation.
+Google survey - results will give qualitative insights into user satisfaction and pain points.
+- Variations:
+- Variation A: Users reset their password by confirming their email.
+- Variation B: Users reset their password by confirming their authenication number